 Sadly – there wasn’t.
 There was no notification.
 There was no blog post.

 Scotch whisky is widely regarded to be a product of old world traditions.

-So for me – as a student of the still establishing discipline of social media – its interesting, as a complete whisky nerd and lover, to see how these old world distilleries are stepping up on the front lines of social media as digital representatives of their distilleries.
+So for me, as a student of the still establishing discipline of social media, it’s interesting and as a complete whisky nerd and lover, to see how these old world distilleries are stepping up on the front lines of social media as digital representatives of their distilleries.

 Whisk(e)y seems in essence to be one of the most naturally pure products produced in the world today.